States that had a grip on COVID now seeing a crush of cases

 “The tourists have been a source for infection, but they’ve never been the predominant source of infection,” Raethel said.
 “There’s a lot more concern about people from Hawaii, residents who go to the South, go to Vegas, to other places, and they come back and spread it.”

+Public health officials in the southern part of the state said they fear the situation will only get worse as the delta variant spreads through a region where fewer than half the residents have been fully vaccinated.

+"Our doctors and nurses are exhausted and rightfully frustrated because this crisis is avoidable.
+It is like watching a train wreck coming and knowing that there’s an opportunity to switch tracks, yet we feel helpless while we watch unnecessary loss of life,” said David Zonies, associate chief medical officer at Portland’s Oregon Health & Science University.

-In Oregon, Gov. Kate Brown announced this week that nearly everyone will have to wear masks again in indoor public spaces, regardless of their vaccination status.
+In a renewed effort to stop the spread, Gov. Kate Brown announced this week that nearly everyone will have to wear masks again in indoor public spaces, regardless of their vaccination status.

-For the second straight day Wednesday, the state reported a record number of hospitalized COVID-19 patients — 665.
-The previous peak of 622 came during a November surge, before the vaccine became available.
-ICU beds across the state are about 90% full.

 Throughout the pandemic, health officials have described Oregon as a success story, largely because of its tight restrictions, which were lifted at the end of June.